homermultitext/hmt-web/md/summer2014/vm/scripts.md

 ## Writing in citedown ##

-Your repository includes a directory named `writing` and a directory named `converted`.
+Your editorial repository includes a directory named `writing` and a directory named `converted`.
 Any files you create in the `writing` folder with names ending in `.md` are assumed to be markdown files with URNs for scholarly citation.
 You can convert those files to generic markdown with all references to URNs turned into URLs with the command

     bash convertcd.sh